kisslinux/kiss/README.md

 busybox /usr/bin/xargs
 busybox /usr/bin/yes

-# NOTE: Two sbase utilities currently have issues with kiss.
+# NOTE: One sbase utility currently has issues with kiss.
-#       'su' and 'tar'.
-You will need to swap these back to
+#       'tar'.
+You will need to be swapped back to 'busybox'
-#       'busybox'.
-kiss a busybox /usr/bin/su
 kiss a busybox /usr/bin/tar
 ```